Fellowship Opportunity to Pursue Master of Public Policy

 The IDPP expects to offer up to fifteen fellowships, supported by The Nippon Foundation, to qualified students who are committed to pursuing a Master of Public Policy (MPP) degree with a focus on disability policy at University of Malaya - International Institute for Public Policy and Management (INPUMA).

 The INPUMA MPP program is currently residential; IDPP Fellows will live on the University of Malaya campus in Kuala Lumpur, Malaysia for at least two semesters and take face-to-face classes with INPUMA and IDPP faculty.
-Incoming IDPP Fellows will participate in a two-week residency program from 8-22 August 2014 on the University of Malaya campus before INPUMA MPP courses begin on 1 September 2014.
+Incoming IDPP Fellows will participate in a two-week residency program from 8-22 August 2014 on the University of Malaya campus before INPUMA MPP courses begin in September 2014.

 Please note that from the pool of qualified applicants for IDPP Fellowships, preference is given to applicants who are from an ASEAN country and are blind or visually impaired; deaf or hard-of-hearing; and/or mobility impaired.

 Fellowships are anticipated to include:

 - Housing costs and a living stipend

 - Technology equipment (e.g. computer, headset, Internet access, software)

 - Support services (e.g. personal assistant, sign language interpreters, assistive technologies)

 - Costs to participate in the IDPP Annual Meeting and two-week residency on the University of Malaya campus